NathanBaulch/gifx/README.md

 * Encode and decode images one at a time to reduce peak memory usage.
 * Extract the first image from an animation without parsing the entire file.
 * Store and retrieve comment and plain text extension data.
+* Optimize output file size by only storing inter-frame changes.

 Original code copyright 2013 The Go Authors.
 No changes have been made to the original `reader.go` and `writer.go` source files as forked from Go 1.18.